Abdulrehmanghani/Accelerate-the-inference-at-edge/readme.md

 sudo apt install python3-opencv
 ```
 ### Intel distribution of openvino toolkit
-Download from here in this project we are using 2021.3.394 versionof theopenvino
+Open terminal and run the following command to download openvino in this project we are using 2021.3.394 version of theopenvino.
 ```
 wget https://storage.openvinotoolkit.org/repositories/openvino/packages/2021.3/  ** write the latest version
 ```